Mission, Goals & Outcomes

 The following program goals and associated student learning outcomes operationalize the mission of the program.

-- Train entry-level Marriage and Family Therapists who are knowledgeable, competent, systemic, multi-culturally informed, ethical, integrative and empirically-informed.
+1. Train entry level Marriage and Family Therapists who are knowledgeable, systemic, integrative, and empirically-informed.

-- Advance Integrative Systemic Therapy (formerly known as Integrative Problem Centered Metaframeworks (IPCM)), an integrative and empirically-informed approach, as a basis for practicing and teaching marriage and family therapy.
+4. Advance Integrative Systemic Therapy (IST) as a basis for practicing and teaching marriage and family therapy.

 Outcome: Students will become knowledgeable of the core concepts, common factors and major models of marriage and family therapy.

 Integration of concepts, models and techniques (SLO 2)

 Outcome: Students will learn to utilize a systemic, integrative and empirically informed approach to planning and staging therapy.